yoctoproject/poky/documentation/profile-manual/usage.rst

 arbitrarily fine-grained idea of what's going on in the system by enabling as many of the appropriate tracepoints as applicable.

-A number of the tools described in this HOWTO do just that, including ``trace-cmd`` and kernelshark in the next section.
+Several tools described in this How-to do just that, including ``trace-cmd`` and KernelShark in the next section.

 .. admonition:: Tying it Together